influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/subqueries.md

   Subqueries (also known as inner queries or nested queries) are queries within a query.
 Subqueries can be used in `SELECT`, `FROM`, `WHERE`, and `HAVING` clauses.
 menu:
-  influxdb_cloud_dedicated:
+  influxdb_cloud_serverless:
     name: Subqueries
     parent: SQL reference
 weight: 210
 related:
-  - /influxdb/cloud-dedicated/query-data/sql/
+  - /influxdb/cloud-serverless/query-data/sql/
-  - /influxdb/cloud-dedicated/reference/sql/select/
+  - /influxdb/cloud-serverless/reference/sql/select/
-  - /influxdb/cloud-dedicated/reference/sql/where/
+  - /influxdb/cloud-serverless/reference/sql/where/
-  - /influxdb/cloud-dedicated/reference/sql/having/
+  - /influxdb/cloud-serverless/reference/sql/having/
 ---

 Subqueries (also known as inner queries or nested queries) are queries within